Consensys/docs-template/docs/contribute/format-markdown.md

 - Use only one first level title (prefixed with a single `#`) on a page.

-- No HTML markup can be used inside a Markdown document.
-  You can use many extensions that have similar capabilities without HTML.

-  There's one exception where HTML is tolerated: tables that are too complex and already exist.
-  If possible, keep the table simple without any elements other than `table`, `tr`, and `td`.

 - If using Markdown tables, format them so they're also readable in the source code.
   For example, add an appropriate number of spaces to align the columns in the source code.